 Northside students are engaged and excited about learning.
 They research, work cooperatively to solve problems, and practice communication skills while eagerly completing STEM projects.
 At Northside Elementary, we believe that the world needs problem solvers, cooperative workers and communicators.
 Through STEM, the faculty and staff are dedicated to making sure that Northside Elementary is providing opportunities that will open doors and change the lives of our students for years to come.
 STEM is giving them the skills they need to become both productive citizens as well as life-long learners.

 Beth Sciarro is an EIP reading teacher at Northside Elementary School in Houston County.
-With over 40 years of teaching experience, Beth sees the necessity of teaching STEM skills to at-risk students to prepare them to enter the 21st Century work force.
-She enjoys sharing this vision with the dedicated administration and... more
+With over 40 years of teaching experience, Beth sees the necessity of teaching STEM skills to at-risk students to prepare them to enter the 21st Century... more